The Mathematical Basics and the Results of the Theory of physical structures

 The phenomenologically symmetric form (12.4) of Newton's 2nd law is the solution of the functional equation

 in which the function of acceleration $a$ is known from the ordinary formula (12.3) of the law.
-The function $a$ gives on the set of material bodies $\mathfrak{M}$ and the set of accelerators $\mathfrak{N}$ a physical structure of minimal rank (2,2), and so the equation (12.5) turns out to be simple enough.
-It is quite obvious that that equation is a special case of the general equation (12.2) for the case of $m=n=s=1$ if we set $f=a$ in it.
+The function $a$ gives on the set of material bodies $\mathfrak{M}$ and the set of accelerators $\mathfrak{N}$ a physical structure of minimal rank (2,2), and so